pesto-students/batch-policies/README.md

     - The designs should reflect who you are. ;)
     - See sample portfolios links above for inspiration.
 - Week 2
+   - Basic boilerplate and HTML/CSS structure of the portfolio.
+   - Deployment to a static website host.
+(Netlify/GitHub Pages)
 - Week 3
 - Week 4